 Senator Tom Udall has spent his career fighting for New Mexico’s middle class and his record as a distinguished, principled leader will make it tough for Republicans to mount a challenge against him.
 Senator Udall won in 2008 with more than 60 percent of the vote, and New Mexico has become more reliably Democratic in recent years, electing a new Democratic Senator, Martin Heinrich, and overwhelmingly voting for President Obama in 2012.

 Senator Jack Reed is a strong voice for Rhode Island’s middle class families.
 A senior member of the Senate Banking, Housing and Urban Affairs Committee, Senator Reed helped author the Wall Street Reform bill, protecting consumers and helping families struggling from the housing crisis.
-An American hero, Senator Reed was reelected by 46 points in 2008 and President Obama carried the state in 2012 by almost 30 points.
+In 2008, Senator Reed was reelected by 46 points and President Obama carried the state in 2012 by almost 30 points.

-Senator Tim Johnson recently announced his decision to retire from the Senate at the end of his term in 2014.
+Senator Tim Johnson will retire from the Senate at the end of his term in 2014.
 Senator Johnson has been a strong advocate for South Dakotans and America’s farm families.
-Democrats and the DSCC are committed to holding Senator Johnson’s seat next year and will devote all of the resources necessary to elect a new Democratic senator in South Dakota.
-Recent polls have shown that Democrats are in a strong position to hold the seat.
-This is another state where a likely divisive Republican primary could force the eventual nominee to the far right.
+Democrats and the DSCC are committed to holding Senator Johnson’s seat.
+Two third party candidates have the potential to pull support from former Gov. Mike Rounds and shake up the race.

 After winning his seat by 31 points in 2008, Senator Mark Warner has delivered on his promise to work toward bipartisan solutions in the US Senate.
 Senator Warner has been a leader in the effort to build bipartisan consensus to reduce the federal debt and has also been a fighter for small businesses, veterans, and military men and women.
 Senator Warner is one of the most popular leaders in all of Virginia, where voters elected former Democratic Governor Tim Kaine to the Senate in 2012 and once again voted for President Obama.